gobo-eiffel/gobo/tool/gecop/validation/semantics/m9wc/test_correctness_condition_3/Readme.md

 ### Description

-In this test, feature `f` of class `AA` contains a precondition with a qualified separate call whose target was locked in the caller.
+In this test, feature `g` of class `AA` contains a precondition with a qualified separate call with a target which was locked in the caller.
 So the precondition is a correctness condition.
 A precondition violation is raised because this correctness condition evaluates to false.